mishraabhishek11/plant-twin/sourceag/README.md

 # Source AG Assignment App

-This is an project created for Source AG test assignment.
+This is an app created for Source AG assignment.

 ## To run app